-Electric Vehicle Shipping
+- Gasoline vs Hybrid and Electric Vehicle Shipping

 Potential Dangers of Lithium Ion Batteries

-Batteries using lithium ion are preferred by cell phone and laptop manufacturers because of their great size to energy production ratio.
+Batteries using lithium-ion are preferred by cell phone and laptop manufacturers because of their great size-to-energy production ratio.
 However, because such a small object contains so much energy, they sometimes catch on fire.

 When it comes to electric cars, the batteries are bigger and capable of a much larger explosion.
 Some companies, such as Tesla Motors, place the batteries, capable of taking a vehicle to 60 mph in 4 seconds, right behind the passengers.
-This is the root of most electric vehicle shipping companies’ concern.
+This is the root of most electric vehicle shipping companies’ concerns.

-Even the decision to use smaller batteries stacked together instead of a big one was out of safety concerns.
+Even the decision to use several smaller batteries stacked together instead of a larger, single battery was motivated by safety concerns.
 Every battery is isolated and covered in a steel case.
 For further protection, the entire system is encased as well.

-So, the chances of something going wrong are extremely low.
+The chances of something going wrong are extremely low.
 Unless a problem happens during manufacturing or multiple safety precautions get corroded over time and fail to work, you should be safe driving an electric vehicle.

 Should you Pay More to have your Electric Vehicle Shipped?

-Considering all of the above, are the auto transporters who charge more for electric vehicle shipping justified in doing so?
+Are auto transporters who charge more for electric vehicle shipping justified in doing so?
 The short answer is no.

-Besides all the precautions electric car manufacturers take to make sure their products are safe to drive, we must also remember most risks associated with lithium ion batteries come from overheating during their use.
+Besides all the precautions electric car manufacturers take to make sure their products are safe to drive, we must also remember most risks associated with lithium-ion batteries come from overheating during their use.

 The batteries may burst into flames in case of a collision, but considering the electric vehicle is inside a truck or ship, the impact on the vehicle and batteries will be cushioned greatly.
 Also, as explained above, the batteries are designed with safety measures in case of a collision.